MaziBond/DevOps-Projects/Project_001_Linux_Command/README.md

 ```Bash
 Example: rmdir empty_directory
 ```
-Elaboration: If "empty_directory" is indeed empty, running rmdir removes it.
+If "empty_directory" is indeed empty, running rmdir removes it.
 For non-empty directories, rm -r is typically used.

 ## 10. rm (Remove) command